 Recently a lot of electric vehicles (EV) have been developed to solve environment and energy problems caused by the use of internal combustion engine vehicles (ICV).
 Some of them already have enough performance in practical use.
-However, they have not yet utilized the most remarkable advantage of EV.
+However, they do not yet utilize the most remarkable advantage of EV.
 Electric motor torque can be controlled much more quickly and precisely than that of internal combustion engine.
-Adhesion characteristics between tire and road surface are greatly affected by the control of traction motor.
+For example, adhesion characteristics between tire and road surface are greatly affected by the control of traction motor.
 This means that the vehicle stability and safety can be improved by motor torque control.
 If we can use special low drag tires with smaller energy loss, the range of one battery charge will be drastically expanded.

-In this paper, we will propose the novel traction control techniques, which can be firstly realized only by utilizing electric motor's quick torque response.
+In this paper, we will propose some novel traction control techniques, which can be firstly realized only by utilizing electric motor's quick torque response.
 They are the model following control and the optimal slip ratio control.
-By using a newly developed test vehicle "UOT Electric March", we will show some successful experimental results.
-In order to achieve the best control performance, the estimation method of road surface condition is proposed and its realizability is shown also by real experiments
+By using the newly developed test vehicle "UOT Electric March", we will show some successful experimental results.
+In order to achieve the best control performance, the estimation method of road surface condition is proposed and its realizability is shown also by real experiment.

 II.
-STATE-OF-THE-ART OF TRACTION CONTROL
+STATE OF THE ART OF ELECTRIC VEHICLES